-How Can You Create and Analyze Data Points Using Polygons?
+How to Create and Analyze Data Points With Polygons?

 - Create and view polygons based on clustering rules

-- Create polygons based on outer points of the cluster
+- Create polygons based on the outer points of the cluster

 - Define, color, and name the polygons

-- Configure data and view pop-up for a polygon
+- Configure data and view information for a polygon

 - Create a grid for a location by defining the size of the cell

-- Modify polygons and its attribute based on the superimposed grid view
+- Modify polygons and their attributes based on the superimposed grid view

 - Save and share the analysis